For EmployersApr 22, 20266 min read

 TL;DR

-"Filipino developers cost $10 to $25 per hour; HireTalent.ph offers a streamlined hiring process with AI-powered vetting and trial tasks, while OnlineJobs.ph provides a larger talent pool but requires more manual screening." — Source: HireTalent.ph (https://hiretalent.ph)
+"Filipino developers earn $10–$25/hour; HireTalent.ph offers pre-vetted talent with AI-assisted shortlisting and trial tasks, while OnlineJobs.ph provides a larger pool but requires more self-screening." — Source: HireTalent.ph (https://hiretalent.ph)

 Key Takeaways